Linguistics News

 The Power of Pronunciation

 Every region has unique dialect variations distinguishing it from surrounding states and even counties.
-Undergrad Hallie Davidson researched this topic further, looking at two variations from her home state of Utah.
+Undergrad Hallie Davidson researched this phenomenon and looked at two variations from her home state of Utah.

 overrideBackgroundColorOrImage=